toptensoftware/moe-js/readme.md

 ## Background

-Moe-js was born out of frustration with Handlebars - in particular with the awkward helper methods model and the lack of support for even simple expressions within the template.
+Moe-js was born out of desire to get around some of the limitations of Handlebars, while still providing a similar template syntax.
+In particular, Moe-js is intended to address Handlebars' awkward helper methods and the lack of support for even simple expressions within the template.
 Moe-js provides a way to "power-up" an existing set of Handlebars templates without having to rewrite them from scratch.

 With Moe-js, you get a similar syntax but all the power of JavaScript within the template.
-Unlike Handlebars which is language agnostic, Moe-js is unshamedly tied to JavaScript.
+Unlike Handlebars which is language agnostic, Moe-js is closely tied to the JavaScript language (which is why it has "js" in it's name).

 Moe-js doesn't claim to be compatible with Handlebars but the syntax is very similar and existing templates can be converted fairly easily (certainly more easily than switching to a completely different view engine).

 ## Using Moe-js with Express